FelixSubject211/LivingLink/README.md

 To build and run the development version of the web app, use the run configuration from the run widget in your IDE’s toolbar or run it directly from the terminal:

-- on macOS/Linux
+- wasm on macOS/Linux
   ```shell
   ./gradlew :composeApp:wasmJsBrowserDevelopmentRun
   ```
-- on Windows
+- wasm on Windows
   ```shell
   .\gradlew.bat :composeApp:wasmJsBrowserDevelopmentRun
   ```